Cornick Help Center

 The QR code can be found at Main Menu > Network > P2P (or Easy4IP) on a recorder AND on the box the device came in.

-Tap on the type of device you wish to add.
+6. Select the type of device you wish to add.

 NVR for an NVR for a recorder with IP cameras